awsdocs/amazon-application-discovery-user-guide/doc_source/gen-prep-agents.md

   + For example, if your home region is `eu-central-1`, you'd use `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
   + Or substitute your home region as needed for all other regions except us\-west\-2\.
   + If `us-west-2` is your home region, use `https://arsenal.us-west-2.amazonaws.com:443`
-+ Access to AWS S3 in your home region is required for auto\-upgrade to function\.
++ Access to Amazon S3 in your home region is required for auto\-upgrade to function\.
-+ Create an IAM user in the IAM console and attach the existing `AWSApplicationDiscoveryAgentAccess` permissions policy\.
++ Create an AWS Identity and Access Management \(IAM\) user in the console and attach the existing `AWSApplicationDiscoveryAgentAccess` IAM managed policy\.
 This policy allows the user to perform necessary agent actions on your behalf\.
-See [Step 3: Provide Application Discovery Service Access to Non\-Administrator Users by Attaching Policies](setting-up.md#setting-up-user-policy) for Discovery Agent installation prerequisites\.
+For more information about managed policies, see [AWS Managed \(Predefined\) Policies for Application Discovery Service](security-iam-managed-policies.md)\.
 + Check the time skew from your Network Time Protocol \(NTP\) servers and correct if necessary\.
 Incorrect time synchronization causes the agent registration call to fail\.
-+ Remove any previous\-generation agents\.
-If you previously installed Application Discovery Agent 1\.0 for either Windows or Linux, you must uninstall it before continuing with the installation of the current agent\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/application-discovery/latest/userguide/gen-prep-agents.html)

 **Note**
 The Discovery Agent has a 32\-bit agent executable, which works on 32\-bit and 64\-bit operating systems\.
 The number of installation packages needed for deployment is reduced by having a single executable\.
 This executable agent works for Linux and for Windows OS\.
 It is addressed in their respective installation sections that follow\.